Lanyard Breakaway Switch Safety Alert

 - Firstly, check the lanyard is shorter than the caravan safety chains.

-- Thirdly, pull the pin on your breakaway before every journey to test current flow to the electric brakes.
+- Thirdly, pull the pin on your breakaway before every journey to test the current flow to the electric brakes.
 You should hear your magnets engage.

 CM702-Breakaway Instruction-Sheet